 After amputation, you will stay in the hospital for several days.
 You will get instructions as to how to change your dressing.
 You will be discharged home when the healing process is going well and you are able to take care of yourself with assistance.

 After surgery, you may have emotional concerns.
 You may have grief over the lost limb or a physical condition known as phantom pain.
-This is a sense of feeling pain or sensation in your amputated limb.
-If this is the case, you may receive medicines or other types of nonsurgical approaches.
+This is pain or other feeling in your amputated limb.
+If this is the case, you may receive medicines or other types of nonsurgical treatments.

 Once you are home, it is important to follow the instructions given to you by your surgeon.
 You will have detailed instructions on how to care for the surgical site, dressing changes, bathing, activity level, and physical therapy.

 Take a pain reliever for soreness as advised by your surgeon.
-Aspirin or certain other pain medicines may increase the chance of bleeding.
-Be sure to take only recommended medicines.
+Aspirin or some other pain medicines may increase the chance of bleeding.
+Be sure to take only approved medicines.

-Tell your surgeon if you have any of the following:
+Tell your surgeon if you have any of these:

 - Increased pain around the amputation site

-- Numbness and/or tingling in the remaining arm or leg
+- Numbness or tingling in the remaining arm or leg

 You may resume your normal diet unless your surgeon tells you differently.
-Your surgeon may give you other instructions, depending on your situation.
+Your surgeon may give you other instructions.

 There have been many advances over the past several years in the surgery, rehabilitation, and prosthetic design.
 Proper healing and fitting of the artificial limb help to reduce the risk of long-term complications.
 An amputation requires adapting many parts of your life.
 Physical therapy can help.